Universality Laws for High-Dimensional Learning with Random Features

-Universality is a ubiquitous phenomenon in many high-dimensional estimation problems (see, \eg, \cite{donoho2009observed,korada2011applications,bayati2015universality,oymak2018universality,panahi2017universal,montanari2017universality,abbasi2019universality}).
-More recently, this phenomenon has also been shown to exist in several popular models of statistical learning, including two-layer neural networks \cite{Goldt2020Gaussian} and generative adversarial nets (GAN) \cite{seddik2020random}.
-Our method for proving universality for the random feature model is based on the classical Lindeberg's approach \cite{lindeberg1922neue}.
-This framework has been used before to establish universality for various estimation problems \cite{oymak2018universality,korada2011applications,montanari2017universality,panahi2017universal,abbasi2019universality}.
-A key technical difference is that, unlike earlier work where the regression vectors typically have independent entries, our problem involves regression vectors with dependent entries, due to the presence of the feature matrix $\fmtx$ in \eref{a_vec} and \eref{b_vec}.
-Thus, new techniques have to be developed here to handle this correlation.
-It is also worth mentioning that the spectral properties of random kernel matrices have been studied in the literature \cite{el2010spectrum,cheng2013spectrum,fan2019spectral}.
-However, such results cannot be directly applied here, since we are studying a learning problem with general loss and regularization functions.
-Knowing the spectrum is not sufficient for establishing the universality results.
+Our method for proving universality for the random feature model is based on the classical Lindeberg's principle \cite{lindeberg1922neue} and a leave-one-out analysis \cite{el2018impact} of the optimization problem in \eref{training}.
+Similar approaches have been used before to establish universality for various estimation problems \cite{oymak2018universality,korada2011applications,montanari2017universality,panahi2017universal,abbasi2019universality}.
+As a technical challenge in our problem, the entries of the regression vectors have a particular correlation structure, due to the presence of the random feature matrix $\fmtx$ in \eref{a_vec} and \eref{b_vec}.
+Thus, new techniques have to be developed to handle this correlation.
+Beyond the random feature model considered here, the Gaussian equivalence is a very general universality phenomenon that has been observed in many other models (see, \emph{e.g.}, \cite{Goldt2020Gaussian,seddik2020random,Dhifallah2021inherent,Loureiro2021capturing,gerace2022gaussian}).

+After the initial release of this paper on arXiv, some of the results in this work have been used and adapted by other authors to rigorously establish the Gaussian equivalence phenomenon in several different settings.
+Examples include minimum $\ell_1$ norm interpolated classification \cite{liang2020precise} and the feature learning in two-layer neural network \cite{ba2022high}.
+It will be interesting to extend the proof techniques in the current paper to handle some more general and challenging cases.
+Towards this direction, the recent paper \cite{montanari2022universality} by Montanari and Saeed studies the Gaussian equivalence of empirical risk minimization where the loss function and the regularizer do not need to be convex.

+Finally, it is worth mentioning that all the aforementioned works focus on the so-called linear asymptotics regime, \emph{i.e,} $n/d\to\alpha$ and $p/d\to\eta$, where $\alpha,\eta\in(0,\infty)$.
+Recently, the Gaussian equivalence in the more general polynomial asymptotic regime, where $n/d^\ell\to\alpha\in(0,\infty)$, with $\ell\in\mathbb{Z}^{+}$, has been studied.
+For example, the papers \cite{lu2022equivalence,misiakiewicz2022spectrum,xiao2022precise} analyze the spectrum of random inner-product matrices in the polynomial asymptotics regime, where $n/d^\ell\to\alpha\in(0,\infty)$, with $\ell\in\mathbb{Z}^{+}$.
+Based on these results, the exact learning performance of kernel ridge regression with polynomial scalings was established in \cite{misiakiewicz2022spectrum,hu2022sharp,xiao2022precise}.